Table of Contents

 - You need to synchronize email aliases and extra IDs across systems.

-- You programmatically manage users tied to teams, deployments, or analytics.
+- You programmatically manage users associated with teams, deployments, or analytics.

 1. List all users